garyfoxes/Docker/kubernetes/aws.md

 ls -ahl ~/.aws/ (To see credentials files and where passwords are setup)

+**GET LOGIN FOR AWS REPOSITORY**

+aws ecr get-login --no-include-email --region eu-west-1 (This will give you the command for the docker login)

 **S3 BUCKET (Can create using aws command line tool)**